 Ray also performs regularly with the Portland Symphony Orchestra (PSO) as both harpsichordist and organist.
 He has been soloist in Samuel Barber’s Toccata Festiva, all six of Bach’s Brandenburg Concerti, Poulenc’s Concerto Champetre,Poulenc’s Concerto for Organ, String and Tympani and Saint Saens’ Organ Symphony and Joseph Jongen’s Symphonie Concertante.

 His church choir has performed concert tours in England, Wales, Ireland, Ecuador and Portugal.
 Each spring Mr. Cornils mounts a massive production involving church choir members, singers from the community, members of the Portland Symphony Orchestra as well as instrumentalists and soloists from the Boston area.
 In 2011, Bach’s St. Matthew Passion was performed in its entirety on Good Friday to a full house

-Known for his teaching skills for all ages, Ray is in integral part of the Friends of the Kotzschmar Organ’s education program, working with elementary and middle school students in a classroom setting.
+Known for his teaching skills for all ages, Ray was in integral part of the Friends of the Kotzschmar Organ’s education program, working with elementary and middle school students in a classroom setting.
 For many years he has taught high school organ students through the Young Organist Collaborative based in Portsmouth, NH.
-He is also a member of the music faculties of Bowdoin College, the University of Southern Maine and the Portland Conservatory of Music, where he teaches organ, harpsichord and related classes.
+He was also a member of the music faculties of Bowdoin College, the University of Southern Maine and the Portland Conservatory of Music, where he taught organ, harpsichord, and related classes.